Lwandle-Chauke/programming-poe-part2-lwandle-chauke/README.md

-# MY Recipe App README
+# My Recipe App README

 ## Overview
 The Recipe App is a command-line application written in C# that allows users to manage recipes.
 It provides functionality for adding new recipes, viewing existing ones, and displaying detailed information about each recipe.
 Additionally, it includes a feature to warn users if the total calories of a recipe exceed 300.